-Based in Melbourne, Australia, Kossalii was born out of the desire to create quality, 100% handcrafted and original designs.
+Based in Ballarat, Australia, Kossalii was born out of the desire to create quality, 100% handcrafted and original designs.

 As a couple and a small craft company, we live a simple way and join our efforts to have as little impact on the planet as we can.

 We are proud to present entirely plastic-free items made with the utmost, eco-responsible and wear-resistant materials .

 All our leather is vegetable tanned and sourced ethically from the finest tanneries and we select sustainable fabrics, threads and dyes.

 Camille, who has a background in Arts and illustration, creates all the patterns and carves them by hand on lino or rubber.

 Using the traditional block printing technique, the fabric or leather is carefully stamped manually by herself.